Tips for helping children with their homework or learning at home activities

 Again, BBC Bitesize is your friend!
 The Scottish Book Trust also has a great site.

 Our page on helping kids with their spelling homework has lots of suggestions for ways to make spelling fun.
-You can also check out Parentzone Scotland and Scotland Learns for ways to support your child’s literacy at home.
+You can also check out Parentzone Scotland from Education Scotland for ways to support your child’s literacy at home.

 Supporting children with additional support needs